NerdNu/EasyRider/README.md

     B = (1 + E_max / K) ^ (1 / (L_max - 1))

-Where the maximum level and corresponding maximum effort are carefully selected.
+where the maximum level and corresponding maximum effort are carefully selected.

 The current level can be expressed as a function `L(E)` of the effort expended